wookieb/predicates/docs/api.md

 ```
 <a name="true"></a>
 #true(value)
-Checks whether a value is true
+Checks whether a value is a boolean true

 **Params**